L.P.H. Resource Center On-Line Courses

 After you have paid and filled out the signup page, you will see a web page with the URL web addresses for the courses you have selected, with some instructions.
 These URL's will get you the lessons each week once they start.

-The summer-session classes started the week of January 7, 2013. [calendar]
+and for the summer-session classes started the week of January 6, 2014. [calendar]

 The classes for the 2013-2014 school year began the week of September 9, 2013.